devnull-cz/c-prog-lang/modules/negative-numbers.md

 ```

 On Unix systems the shell reports the -1 return value as 255 in `echo $?`.
 Even
-though the `main()` returns integer (4 bytes), the shell takes just low 8 bits
+though the `main()` returns integer (4 bytes), the calling program (shell) gets
-and interprets them as unsigned quantity.
+just the low 8 bits and interprets them as unsigned quantity.

 #source return-1.c